I’m worried about the dogs and kids walking on the lawn after treatment. How long do I have to keep them off?

 SedgeHammer® Herbicide — Nutsedge Weed Killer

-SedgeHammer® herbicide contains a highly-concentrated chemical: Halosulfuron-methyl (75%,) which inhibits cell division in particular weeds, especially sedges.
+SedgeHammer® herbicide contains the highly-concentrated active ingredient: Halosulfuron-methyl (75%,) which inhibits cell division in particular weeds, especially sedges.
 This weed killer comes as a “Water Dispersible Granule” (WDG), so it needs to be mixed with water for application.
-As this weed killer doesn’t kill grass, it can work a little slower, showing results in up to 21 days — just remain patient!
+Since this weed killer doesn’t kill grass, it can work a little slower, showing results in up to 21 days — just remain patient!

 SedgeHammer® comes in a 1.33 oz bottle with a measuring scoop provided.
 You can add one level scoop to one gallon of water, covering 1,000 sq. ft.
 The entire bottle can cover approximately 43,500 sq ft.

 Use a battery sprayer or pump sprayer to apply this professional formulation.
-You can also add SedgeHammer® to Tenacity herbicide if you want an extra weed-killing boost for specific sedge problems.
+You can also mix SedgeHammer® with Tenacity herbicide if you want an extra weed-killing boost for specific sedge problems.

 We’ve recently released a complete cool-season herbicide kit that includes SedgeHammer®, Tenacity, High-Yield non-ionic surfactant, and a marker dye.